-Department of The Arts: Performance Arts
+Department of Arts and Communication: Performance Arts

 - COMT106 Introduction to Improvisational Performance

-Minimum Number of Instructional Minutes
+- III.
+Number of Instructional Minutes

 - Unless otherwise excused for medical reasons, all students will take part in an end-of-the-semester public performance.

 - This course develops the student's performance skills in creating improvised theater.
 Emphasis is placed on developing ensemble compatibility, collaborative and creative skills, spontaneity, initiative, risk-taking, the creation of character and environment, as well as a full understanding of both character-driven comedy and drama.

+- VII.
 Required Course Content and Direction

 Course Learning Goals

 The standard methods used to teach improvisational performance derive from Viola Spolin (1906-1994) and her creation and publication of specific Theatrical Games (e.g., Improvisation for the Theater, 1963).
 These Theatrical Games begin with a scenario presented to the students by the instructor and do not involve a formal written script.
 Performing alone or in groups, students create a theatrical expression that draws on the physical awareness of the body, spontaneity, intuition, and sensitivity to the response of the audience.
 Students receive constructive criticism of their work from their peers and their instructor.
 Additional Theatrical Games that may be used in teaching this class are those which have been developed and employed at Second City Theater in Chicago, The Chicago City Limits in New York City, and the First Amendment Improv Company, New York City.

-Within the framework of the course, students will adhere to a contractual agreement; learn basics of improvisational performance, concepts of listening, mime, assumption, and aspects of nonverbal communication.
+Within the framework of the course, students adhere to a contractual agreement; learn basics of improvisational performance, concepts of listening, mime, assumption, and aspects of nonverbal communication.